emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Methods

-We use the TDS model originally designed for EMG-based keyboard typing in~\cite{sivakumaremg2qwerty}.
-The model relies exclusively on local temporal context, with a 1~s causal receptive field.
-To improve robustness to spatial variability in electrode activity, the architecture incorporates a \emph{Rotation-Invariance} module consisting of a linear layer followed by a ReLU activation.
+We adapt the TDS model originally designed for EMG-based keyboard typing in~\citet{sivakumaremg2qwerty} with minor modifications.
+The model relies exclusively on local temporal context, with a 1 {\em s} causal receptive field.
+To improve robustness to spatial variability in electrode activity, the architecture incorporates a \emph{shift-tolerant} module consisting of a linear layer followed by a ReLU activation.
 This module is applied to electrode channel shifts of \(-1\), \(0\), and \(+1\) positions, and the resulting outputs are averaged.
-The concatenated outputs from the Rotation-Invariance module are then fed into the TDS network for temporal modeling.
+The concatenated outputs from the shift-tolerant module are then fed into the TDS network for temporal modeling.